 AUSTIN, Texas (AP) — Texas A&M University leaders say Energy Secretary Rick Perry wasn’t involved in a $2.5 billion nuclear weapons lab contract that partly went to his alma mater.

 Texas A&M Chancellor John Sharp said Tuesday the National Nuclear Security Administration had favorably scored their proposal to manage Los Alamos National Laboratory near Santa Fe, New Mexico, before the former Texas governor signed off.
-Sharp was once Perry’s college roommate at Texas A&M.
+Sharp and Perry were college friends at Texas A&M.

 The contract is a big step as federal officials look to get the lab back on track after safety lapses and missed goals.

 This story has been corrected to say that Sharp and Perry were friends at Texas A&M, not roommates.